open-access-policies/health-tech/_resilience_policies/RES-POL-001.md

 - In-person reporting to Security Officer or designee

 **Reporting Requirements:**
-- All suspected incidents must be reported within **[Timeframe, e.g., 2 hours]** of discovery
+- All suspected incidents shall be reported within **[Timeframe, e.g., 2 hours]** of discovery
-- Initial reports may be verbal with written follow-up required within **[Timeframe, e.g., 24 hours]**
+- Initial reports may be verbal with written follow-up mandated within **[Timeframe, e.g., 24 hours]**
-- Reports must include all available information about the incident
+- Reports shall include all available information about the incident
 - Workforce members shall not attempt to investigate incidents independently
 - No retaliation for good faith incident reporting